-This homemade protein granola is lower in sugar and higher in protein than your average store-bought granola.
-You want a delicious healthy granola recipe that uses oats, nuts, seeds so you get the ultimate flavors.
-However, this particular recipe was specifically formulated for a crispy, clumpy granola!
+This Healthy Homemade High Protein Granola Recipe is lower in sugar and higher in protein than the average store-bought granola.
+Homemade granolas should create a delicious and easy healthy breakfast recipe with lots of oats nutrition!
+Make your own granola with nuts and seeds to get the ultimate flavors.
+This high protein granola recipe is specifically formulated for a crispy, clumpy granola!

 But I kept at it.
 And do you know what I discovered?
-Homemade granola can be made easily and affordably!
-And thanks to this protein granola, it even fits in my diet budget too!
+Healthy homemade granola can be made easily and affordably!
+And thanks to this high protein granola, it even fits in my diet budget too!

 How to Make Homemade Granola

-It’s pretty easy to make homemade granola.
+It’s pretty easy to make your own granola healthy at home.
 This recipe begins with filling a large bowl with oats, nuts, seeds, and in the case of this recipe, spices.
 Here is a list of the ingredients I used for the dry mix of this protein granola:

 - rolled oats